-The 61-year-old musician first started out in the entertainment business at a very young age in the mid-’60s.
-After being a member of The Osmonds — which first began as a barbershop quartet featuring Alan Osmond, Wayne Osmond, Merrill Osmond and Jay Osmond before Donny and Jimmy Osmond joined — he went solo in the early ’70s.
+The iconic musician first started out in the entertainment business at a very young age in the mid-’60s.
+Following his run alongside brothers Alan Osmond, Wayne Osmond, Merrill Osmond, Jay Osmond and Jimmy Osmond as “The Osmonds” — which first began as a barbershop quartet before Jimmy and Donny joined — he went solo in the early ’70s.

 As the “Puppy Love” crooner’s fame grew, he teamed up with sister Marie Osmond and started recording music together.
 Things really kicked off for the brother-sister duo in 1974 after they released their first album, I’m Leaving It All Up to You.
 The incredible success of their debut album led to huge opportunities for the two — including multiple appearances on nearly every talk show in that same year.
-By the time 1975 had rolled around, Donny and Marie, 59, released their second record, Make the World Go Away.
+By the time 1975 rolled around, Donny and Marie released their second record, Make the World Go Away.

 The dynamic duo continued their success and took the ’80s and ’90s by storm.
-Throughout the years, Donny and Marie released multiple albums, appeared on The Brady Bunch and the Sonny & Cher show, released their first and only movie, Goin’ Coconuts, performed at Ronald Reagan’s Presidential Inauguration Gala and much, much more.
+Throughout the years, Donny and Marie released multiple albums, appeared on The Brady Bunch and the Sonny & Cher show, released their first and only movie, Goin’ Coconuts, performed at Ronald Reagan’s Presidential Inauguration Gala and much more.
 The two siblings eventually got their own Donny & Marie talk show, which debuted in September 1998 and ran until May 2000.

 Their run was certainly not over just yet.
 In 2008, Donny and Marie snagged an open slot for a residency at the Flamingo Hotel and Resort in Las Vegas, Nevada.
 “With a supreme band, sparkling costumes and plenty of high-energy dance numbers, this Strip production show is the only place to see these megastars belt out their popular hits old and new,” the show’s description read.

-Although we are going to miss watching him onstage with Marie, this free time will allow Donny to explore plenty of new exciting projects — including his 62nd album, which he is currently working on.
-We can’t wait to see how many more amazing things he does in the future!
+Although fans dearly miss watching Donny dance onstage with Marie, this free time has allowed him to explore other exciting projects — including his 62nd album, which he is currently working on.
+Donny has also kept up with guest appearances on Dancing With the Stars, The Masked Singer and more.